 In the largest study to date, researchers identified obesity as the biggest risk factor for people admitted to hospitals with COVID-19, along with age (being over 65).
 Research conducted in Shenzhen, China and published in The Lancet health journal showed that obesity significantly increased the risk of patients developing severe pneumonia while afflicted with the novel coronavirus.

 Per capita death rates from COVID-19 in New Orleans, whose population suffers from high levels of obesity and related ailments such as diabetes, have been reported at twice the rate of New York City.
-This is alarming since the US has an adult obesity rate of 42.4 percent.
+Since the US has an adult obesity rate of 42.4 percent, this figure is cause for worry.

-While some food companies have made progress in improving product nutrition (mostly by packaged goods companies such as Unilever, Nestlé and Danone), other industry sectors are lagging.
-Restaurants, in particular, have been slow to add healthier meals onto their menus.
-And supermarkets have stuck to tried-and-true promotions of cheaper, less healthy offerings.
+While some companies, including packaged food companies like Unilever, Nestlé and Danone have made progress in improving product nutrition, restaurants and supermarkets are lagging.
+The former have been slow to add healthier meals onto their menus and the latter have stuck to tried-and-true promotions of cheaper, less healthy offerings.

-The coronavirus outbreak is likely to boost unhealthy eating habits in the near term.
+The health crisis is likely to boost unhealthy eating habits even further.
 Studies have already suggested that the pandemic may exacerbate childhood obesity rates.
 Even typically healthy consumers have been stress-eating and indulging more often than usual.
-Much needs to be done to make healthy foods more flavorful and convenient, especially as consumers are clamoring for these items.
+More needs to be done to make healthy foods appealing enough to purchase and consume, especially as junk food sales are on the rise.

 Food makers, food retailers and restaurant chains need to step up quickly by preserving the health of consumers.
-They are the reason for the existence of food companies and they want to eat better.
-They must also stop treating healthier products as second-class.
-The industry must not miss the bus on the movement toward more plant-based proteins, less sugar, fewer calories and more fiber.
+They must stop treating healthier foods as second-class items.
+The industry must take advantage of the movement toward more plant-based proteins, less fat and sugar, fewer calories and more fiber.

 While their supply chains and facilities must operate efficiently, food companies need to reconsider what they are delivering through their supply lines.
-A large and fast-growing number of consumers have embraced healthier food that is sustainably sourced.
-The coronavirus crisis has amplified this trend.
-Food companies that capitalize on it will come out of the tunnel stronger.
+The coronavirus crisis has amplified the trend of embracing healthier food that is sustainably sourced.
+Food companies that capitalize on it will come out of pandemic stronger.

-It’s time for the industry to step up and own its customers’ health problems: poor diets that have led to greater obesity, illness and death.
+It’s time for the industry to recognize its part in creating customers’ health problems: poor diets that have led to greater obesity, illness and death.
 Their future will depend on it, long after the coronavirus crisis is over.